 The most frequent requests Cloudflare receives are requests for information that might be used to identify a Cloudflare customer.
-This basic subscriber data would include the information our customers provide at the time they sign up for our service, like name, email address, physical address, phone number; the means or source of payment of service; and non-content information about a customer’s account, such as data about login times and IP addresses used to login to the account.
-Unless there is an emergency, Cloudflare requires valid legal process such as subpoena or a foreign government equivalent of a subpoena before providing this type of information to either foreign or domestic law enforcement or civil litigants.
+This basic subscriber data would include the information our customers provide at the time they sign up for our service, like name; email address; physical address; phone number; the means or source of payment of service; and non-content information about a customer’s account, such as data about login times and IP addresses used to login to the account.
+Unless there is an emergency, Cloudflare requires valid legal process such as a subpoena or a foreign government equivalent of a subpoena before providing this type of information to either foreign or domestic government authorities or civil litigants.

 Beyond subpoenas issued under ECPA, some U.S. government agencies may issue administrative subpoenas for subscriber data.
 Cloudflare has received a number of such subpoenas from the Securities and Exchange Commission (SEC).

-National security process.
+National Security Process.
 The U.S. government can also issue a variety of different types of national security requests for data.
-Under the Foreign Intelligence Surveillance Act (FISA), the U.S. government may apply for court orders from the FISA Court to, among other actions, require U.S. companies to hand over users' personal information.
-The U.S. government can also issue National Security Letters (NSLs), which are similar to subpoenas, for subscriber and non-content data.
+Under the Foreign Intelligence Surveillance Act (FISA), the U.S. government may apply for court orders from the FISA Court to, among other actions, require U.S. companies to provide users' personal information.
+The U.S. government can also issue National Security Letters (NSLs), which are similar to subpoenas, for subscriber and limited non-content data.
 Both FISA court orders and NSLs typically come with a non-disclosure obligation.

 In March 2018, the United States passed the Clarifying Lawful Overseas Use of Data (CLOUD) Act, which permits the U.S. government to enter into Executive Agreements with other governments to allow direct law enforcement access for both governments to data stored in the other country to investigate and prosecute certain crimes.
 The law permits countries that enter into such Agreements with the United States to seek content data from U.S. companies directly, using that country’s legal process, rather than requiring the country’s law enforcement agencies to work with U.S. law enforcement to get U.S. legal process such as a court order.

-Cloudflare is not a hosting provider or an email service provider and does not have customer content -- like email or other types of customer-generated material -- in the traditional sense.
+Cloudflare does not store customer content -- like email or other types of customer-generated material -- for websites using Cloudflare’s pass-through security and performance services.
 In the rare instances where law enforcement has sought content such as abuse complaints or support communications, Cloudflare has insisted on a search warrant for those electronic communications, consistent with the principles laid out in U.S. v.
 Warshak.
-To date, we have received no such warrants.
+Any such warrants shall be reported in our Transparency Report.
+Cloudflare would also insist on a search warrant in the case of any law enforcement request for customer content related to our storage services, and we have received no such warrants to date.

-National security process.
+National Security Process.
 The U.S. government may apply for court orders from the FISA Court to require U.S. companies to turn over the content of users' communications to the government.
-Because the public reporting of all national security process is highly regulated, Cloudflare’s receipt of such an order would be reported as part of a combined number of NSLs and content and non-content FISA orders, in a band of 250, beginning with 0-250.
+As noted above, Cloudflare does not have access to the type of traditional customer content generally sought by FISA court orders.
+Because the public reporting of all national security process is highly regulated, if Cloudflare were to receive such an order, it would be reported as part of a combined number of NSLs and content and non-content FISA orders, in a band of 250, beginning with 0-250.

 Cloudflare runs a global network that provides security and performance enhancements for Internet-facing websites and applications around the world.
-Because Cloudflare’s infrastructure sits between our customers’ websites and internet users in order to protect those websites from direct attack and serve requests to and from those servers, Cloudflare’s nameservers may appear in WHOIS data and Cloudflare’s IP addresses may appear in the DNS records for websites using our service
+Because Cloudflare’s infrastructure sits between our customers’ websites and Internet users in order to protect those websites from direct attack and serve requests to and from those servers, Cloudflare’s nameservers may appear in the WHOIS records and Cloudflare’s IP addresses may appear in the DNS records for websites using our service.

 Cloudflare carefully reviews requests that we receive for content removal under the Digital Millennium Copyright Act (DMCA).
-If we are storing the content in question and we receive a valid takedown request that meets DMCA requirements, we will notify the user of the complaint and take steps to disable access to that content, consistent with the DMCA
+If we receive a DMCA complaint regarding the limited amount of content that we host, we will notify the user of the alleged infringement, allow for the user to provide a counter notice contesting the infringement allegation, and remove content consistent with the DMCA.

-Cloudflare also may receive written requests from law enforcement and government agencies to block access to content based on the local law of the jurisdiction.
-Because of the significant potential impact on freedom of expression, Cloudflare will evaluates each content blocking request on a case-by-case basis, analyzing the factual basis and legal authority for the request.
+Cloudflare also may receive written requests from law enforcement, government agencies, or foreign courts to block access to content based on the local law of the jurisdiction.
+Because of the significant potential impact on freedom of expression, Cloudflare will evaluate each content blocking request on a case-by-case basis, analyzing the factual basis and legal authority for the request.